3MFConsortium/spec_securecontent/3MF Secure Content.md

 A consumer supporting the 3MF Secure Content Extension MUST support the RSA OAEP with MFG1 with either SHA1 or SHA256 digest methods, as defined in https://www.w3.org/TR/xmlenc-core1/#sec-Alg-MessageDigest.

-Other algorithms, mask generation or disgest methods MAY be supported by a consumer as far the producer and the consumer are able to negotiate them outside of the 3MF Secure Content specification.
+Other algorithms, mask generation or digest methods MAY be supported by a consumer as far the producer and the consumer are able to negotiate them outside of the 3MF Secure Content specification.

 **Note:** For enhanced security, it is recommended to use the SHA256 digest method and the MFG1 with SHA256 mask generation function.